QCrypt/qcrypt-website/README.md

 ### general
 - connect new admins to admins from last year
 - update hugo version? check what needs to be updated.

+### bump year
+Once the new site is ready to be "promoted" to be the current year, make the following changes:
+1. In hugo.toml, in [params], change the currentYear and date
+2. In [[server.redirects]], change the forward to = "/2025/"
+3. In https://github.com/QCrypt/qcrypt-website/blob/main/netlify.toml , adjust the redirect as well

+## Later Updates

+### call for papers, venue updates, registration
+1. adjust the according .md file in content/2025, possibly by switching back "draft: false" and adjusting the content from previous year
+2. ** all changes to the website should be mentioned in a table with "Website Updates" like on https://qcrypt.net/2023/ **, for the convenience of the website visitors
+3. The call-to-action buttons on the main site can be adjusted depending on the news.

+### tutorial, invited speakers, panelists are known
+1. update the .md files in https://github.com/QCrypt/qcrypt-website/tree/main/content/2025/speakers
+2. remove previous images from the images subdirectory, upload new ones, and make sure the photoURL field of the speaker is pointing there.
+3. Use sensible names for the .md files, like eleni_diamanti.md
+4. Per speaker, create an according session in https://github.com/QCrypt/qcrypt-website/tree/main/content/2025/sessions , using the examples from previous years.

+### accepted papers and posters are known
+1. Get accepted papers as json export from hotcrp from PC chair
+2. run [this python script](https://github.com/QCrypt/qcrypt-website/blob/main/static/python-scripts/sanitize_hotcrp_json.py) to sanitize the output, removing all emails, pc_conflicts etc.
+3. put the resulting file as accepted-papers-2025.json into [data](https://github.com/QCrypt/qcrypt-website/tree/main/data)

+Proceed accordingly with the list of accepted posters.

+### creating a schedule
+1. duplicate https://github.com/QCrypt/qcrypt-website/blob/main/data/schedule-2024.yml and call it schedule-2025.yml
+2. make sure all sessions exist
+3. Adjust the id's of the contributed papers in the sessions with contributed papers

+## More detailed explanations of the different content sections

+### Main page

+### Schedule

+### Partners / Sponsors

+### speakers

+### sessions

+### team